param-mehta/Product_Category_Classification_using_Multi-modal_network/README.md

 While the multi-modal model outperforms the image model, it's not as good as the text model.
 (Note : The train and validation score here refer to the scores obtained in the last epoch.)

 ## Results
-Although in terms of the metric, the multimodal model wasn't as good as the individual text model, it’s positive effect can be observed while predicting some random samples.
+The above numbers clearly state that it makes no sense to use multiple modalities when only text does the job.
+But the power of the multi-modal network can be observed while predicting some random samples.
 For example: The system misclassified a pink-colored make-up kit when only the image or text was provided but it rightly classified it as a beauty product when both were provided.
+In certain cases where there is an ambiguity in a single input, having knowledge about the other modality gives an edge.
 The model still makes errors in some obvious cases and is not able to predict random samples taken from the internet.
-A possible reason is that the text column is raw, messy and is comprised of advertisements rather than a clean description.
+A possible reason is that the text column is raw, messy and is comprised of advertisements rather than a precise description.
 Also, the images available for training are very specific and not diverse enough.

 ## Future Scope
 Transformers and other complex models can be used to improve the performance.
-We can build a model on a bigger comprehensive dataset with more classes.
+Augmenting the images and building a model on a bigger comprehensive dataset with more classes to better assess the effectiveness of multi-modal networks.
+Nevertheless, it goes unsaid that multi-modal networks have a huge array of applications and it's interesting to see them being adopted for novel use cases.

 ## Usage
 1. Clone this repository